Lagarfljót Worm: Folktale

 A folktale published by Jón Árnason in 1862, collected from a schoolgirl of Múlasýsla in 1845 tells the story of the great serpent in Lagarfljót which originally started out as small "heath-worm" or "Heath Snake" (lyngormur) before it grew to unmanageable size.
 It has been explained elsewhere that this "heath-worm" is actually a type of snail (brekkusnegill), or rather the black slug, Arion ater.

 The girl had been given a gold ring by her mother, and was instructed that the best way to profit from the gold was to place it under a heath-worm (black slug).
 She did so, and put it in the top of her linen chest for a few days, but then found that the little worm (serpent, dragon) had grown so large, it had broken open the chest.
 Frightened, she threw both it and the gold into the lake, where the heath-worm continued to grow and terrorize the countryside, spitting poison and killing people and animals.
 Two Finns were commissioned to destroy it and retrieve the gold, but they only managed to tie its head and tail to the bottom of the lake; killing it was made impossible because of a still larger dragon that lurked underneath.
 Appearances of the creature in the open was considered a portent for harsh season or fodder grass crop failure.

-There has been a suggestion that this is a corruption of the lore surrounding creatures from Norse mythology, namely the Miðgarð Serpent and Fenriswolf, with some elements of Fáfnir, the gold-hoarding dragon of Gnitaheiði from the Völsung Cycle.
+There has been suggestion that this is a corruption of the lore surrounding creatures from Norse mythology, namely the Miðgarð Serpent and Fenriswolf, with some elements of Fáfnir, the gold-hoarding dragon of Gnitaheiði from the Völsung Cycle.
 Similarity to the overgrown dragon in Ragnars saga Loðbrókar has also been noted, for in this saga the dragon also grew large along with its gold.